mpratt/Embera/README.md

         )
 )
 ```
+Remember that some Oembed Providers append more information (and others less) this depends heavily from each provider and
+the type of media you are requesting.

 On a quick note, if you see in the response, the key `embera_using_fake` equal `0`, means that the library
 got the results from the Oembed provider.
 When it equals `1`, it means that the html embed code is constructed
 from the original url given - It also means that most of the other information is going to be missing.